gifale95/RNC/README.md

 * THINGS database images (https://things-initiative.org/).

-* The in-vivo fMRI responses for the controlling images (https://openneuro.org/datasets/ds005503).
+* The in vivo fMRI responses for the controlling images (https://openneuro.org/datasets/ds005503).